hisarciklilar/quants_dojo/README.md

 - Add a time stamp for completion of the quiz
 - Comparison with the latest previous score and giving feedback

+## Things to do

+- Work in the code for easy ready - in particular while importing packages
+- Clean redundant lines
+- check for the definitions before submission

 ## Bugs

 - Code written so that owner can choose the quiz length.
 In the current form, the quiz length is set to be 10 questions with a global variable.
 The spreadsheet created on google drive is designed to hold information for 10 questions.
 If the owner changes the value of the QUIZ_LENGTH variable to a different value, the functions will run, but the scores written to the spreadsheets will be labelled wrong in spreadsheet.
 One way to get around this issue would be to re-create a worksheet that would match the set quiz length.
+- Registered users may use code 999 to practice and then come back to take it using their own id's.
+Though this is a bug, implications on learning is not bad.
+Users will learn as they practice.

 ## Credits